David Bowie: Early life

-Bowie was first impressed with Presley when he saw his cousin Kristina dance to "Hound Dog" soon after it was released in 1956.
+Bowie was first impressed with Presley when he saw his cousin Kristina dance to "Hound Dog" soon after its release in 1956.
 According to Kristina, she and David "danced like possessed elves" to records of various artists.
-By the end of the following year, Bowie had taken up the ukulele and tea-chest bass, begun to participate in skiffle sessions with friends, and had started to play the piano; meanwhile, his stage presentation of numbers by both Presley and Chuck Berry—complete with gyrations in tribute to the original artists—to his local Wolf Cub group was described as "mesmerizing ... like someone from another planet".
-Having encouraged his son to follow his dreams of being an entertainer since he was a toddler, in the late 1950s David's father took him to meet singers and other performers preparing for the Royal Variety Performance, introducing him to Alma Cogan and Tommy Steele.
-After taking his eleven-plus exam at the conclusion of his Burnt Ash Junior education, Bowie went to Bromley Technical High School.
+By the end of the following year, Bowie had taken up the ukulele and tea-chest bass, begun to participate in skiffle sessions with friends, and had started to play the piano; his stage presentation of numbers by both Presley and Chuck Berry—complete with gyrations in tribute to the original artists—to his local Wolf Cub group was described as "mesmerizing ... like someone from another planet".
+Having encouraged his son to follow his dreams of being an entertainer since he was a toddler, in the late 1950s David's father took him to meet performers preparing for the Royal Variety Performance, introducing him to Alma Cogan and Tommy Steele.
+After taking his eleven-plus exam, Bowie went to Bromley Technical High School.
 It was an unusual technical school, as biographer Christopher Sandford wrote:

 Bowie's maternal half-brother, Terry Burns, was a substantial influence on his early life.
-Burns, who was 10 years older than Bowie, had schizophrenia and seizures, and lived alternately at home and in psychiatric wards; while living with Bowie, he introduced the younger man to many of his lifelong influences, such as modern jazz, Buddhism, Beat poetry, and the occult.
+Burns, who was 10 years older than him, had schizophrenia and seizures, and lived alternately at home and in psychiatric wards.
+While living with Bowie, he introduced the younger man to many of his lifelong influences, such as modern jazz, Buddhism, Beat poetry and the occult.
 In addition to Burns, a significant proportion of Bowie's extended family members had schizophrenia spectrum disorders, including an aunt who was institutionalised and another who underwent a lobotomy; this has been labelled as an influence on his early work.

-Bowie studied art, music, and design, including layout and typesetting.
+Bowie studied art, music and design.
 After Burns introduced him to modern jazz, his enthusiasm for players like Charles Mingus and John Coltrane led his mother to give him a Grafton saxophone in 1961.
 He was soon receiving lessons from baritone saxophonist Ronnie Ross.

 He received a serious injury at school in 1962 when his friend George Underwood punched him in the left eye during a fight over a girl.
-After a series of operations during a four-month hospitalisation, his doctors determined that the damage could not be fully repaired and Bowie was left with faulty depth perception and anisocoria (a permanently dilated pupil), which gave a false impression of a change in the iris' colour, erroneously suggesting he had heterochromia iridum (one iris a different colour to the other); his eye later became one of Bowie's most recognisable features.
+After a series of operations during a four-month hospitalisation, the damage could not be fully repaired and Bowie was left with faulty depth perception and anisocoria (a permanently dilated pupil); his eye later became one of Bowie's most recognisable features.
 Despite their altercation, Bowie remained on good terms with Underwood, who went on to create the artwork for Bowie's early albums.

+In 1961 he met Peter Frampton, who was three years younger.
+They were schoolmates at Bromley Technical School where Frampton's father Owen was their art teacher.
+Frampton's band the Little Ravens played on the same bill at school as Bowie's band, George and the Dragons.
+Peter and David would spend lunch breaks together, playing Buddy Holly songs.